schlessinger-lab/pyvol/docs/source/basic.rst

 .. code-block:: python

-   pocket protein_selection, output_dir=best_out_dir
+   pocket protein_selection, output_dir=chosen_out_dir

-Calculated surfaces can be visualized in three different ways by setting the display_mode parameter.
+Calculated surfaces can be visualized in three different ways by setting the ``display_mode`` parameter.
 The following three commands set the output as a solid surface with transparency, a wireframe mesh, and a collection of spheres.
-Color is set with the color parameter and transparency (when applicable) with the alpha parameter:
+Color is set with the ``color`` parameter and transparency (when applicable) with the ``alpha`` parameter:

 .. code-block:: python